sbuffkin/oddblog/src/index.md

 I'll try and make note of any major changes here.

-For the foreseeable future, I'm going to try and update daily.
-This will probably mostly be me adding to my dream journal from my archives, but don't be surprised if the layout, style, or otherwise goes through a lot of shifts.
-I'm going to try and include more photography.
+I've still got a bit of my dream archive left to go through, but as you can see I've somewhat run through my archives.
+I'll post new ones as they happen.
+I have a few projects I'm intending to do soon, but for now I think I may focus on getting a few galleries of my art and photography up.
+I have some ideas for the design of this website, but I've grown somewhat fond of the current overall look, so I think I will add things to compliment and accent it soon.

 Everything on the website is my own.

 <br>
 <br>